Marking Assessments in the Dropbox

 Watch this short video to learn how to mark student submissions in a dropbox.

-Here are steps to mark assignments within VU Collaborate:
+This guide will show the following steps to mark assessments within VU Collaborate:

 - Access the Evaluate Submission Page

 - Methods of Providing Feedback